The Animal Sciences Graduate Program

 - There is no foreign language requirement in the Department of Animal Sciences.

-- To continue in graduate study, a student is expected to maintain a satisfactory level of academic excellence and progress.
+- To continue in graduate study, a student is expected to maintain a satisfactory level of academic excellence.
 Satisfactory academic performance is a cumulative grade index of 3.0 (B avg.).
 All cases of unsatisfactory performance will be reviewed after each semester by the student's advisory committee and recommendations made to the Graduate Committee concerning continuation of study.

 Master of Science